![]() ![]() |

 Kawasaki Heavy Industries

 We foreigners were in Akashi to be exposed to the very latest in Kawasaki motorcycles.
 The then-new gyro-equipped ZX10R, for one, and all of the stuff we would be absorbing and taking back to our respective countries to train each of our distributorship's dealers.
 Though many nations were represented, all of us English-speaking guys stuck together--Canada, Australia, UK and the US--to experience, process and discuss all we were shown.
 The Australian individual was picked that year to head up the "gaijin" contingent and very ably demonstrated his knowledge of Kawasaki's latest sport bike front forks.
-Later, all of us gathered around one of KHI's engineers to witness the latest fuel injection diagnostic procedures using methods new to all of us that year and very different from what we had been teaching and using up til then. font size="3" face="arial">
+Later, all of us gathered around one of KHI's engineers to witness the latest fuel injection diagnostic procedures using methods new to all of us that year and very different from what we had been teaching and using up to then.

 On one day I found myself being interviewed by a KHI manager who wished to get some insights into American values and perspectives.
 The conversation was enlightening to both of us.
 Also very interesting was the factory's lunch facility, about the size of a Walmart.
 A loud electronic buzzer signaled the change in shifts.
 On one end was a counter divided into a dozen or more banks of pretty, young order-takers.
 Highlighted was a dish called simply, "curry", which is rice and meat covered in a thick red gravy, a concession to American tastes.
 The hotel I was put up in was a common foreigner hangout.
 An effort had been made to make it seem opulent and inviting to westerners.
 English language signs, gold-colored drapes and dark, massive furniture in the lobby.
 All the Japanese I encountered were very friendly.
 On the street were many bicycles carrying people to their jobs.
 And so quiet!
-And so clean! font size="3" face="arial">
+And so clean!

-© 1996-2025 Mike Nixon
+Last updated January 2025 Email me © 1996-2025 Mike Nixon |